Ampicillin/sulbactam combination shows synergy to cover strains of bacteria resistant to ampicillin, thus providing broader coverage.

 Antibacterial treatment alters the natural flora of the intestine leading to overgrowth of C. difficile.
 C. difficile-associated diarrhea (CDAD) occurs with nearly all antibacterial agent use, especially ampicillin.
 The resulting severity may range from mild diarrhea to fulminant colitis.
 Hypertoxin producing C. difficile strains cause increased morbidity and mortality, as these strains are refractory to the recommended antimicrobial therapy and may require colectomy.
 C. difficile-associated diarrhea may be a consideration with all patients after antibacterial use who present with diarrhea.
 Since it reportedly occurs over two months after the administration of antibacterial agents, a careful medical history is necessary in these cases.

-If CDAD is confirmed, ongoing antibiotic use not directed against the organism might require therapy discontinuation.
-Adequate fluid and electrolyte management and protein supplementation along with the antibiotic regimen of C. difficile and surgical evaluation merit consideration if indicated.
+If CDAD is confirmed, ongoing antimicrobial use not directed against the organism might require therapy discontinuation.
+Adequate fluid and electrolyte management and protein supplementation along with the antimicrobial regimen of C. difficile and surgical evaluation merit consideration if indicated.

 Concomitant Infectious Mononucleosis Infection